The A.B.C. Murders: References in other works

 The plot of The A.B.C.
 Murders is mentioned by Detective Inspector John Appleby in Michael Innes′ novel Appleby's End (1945).

 Chapters 393–397 of Gosho Aoyama's manga Detective Conan feature a case with some similarities as the criminal was inspired by the plot of The A.B.C.
 Murders.
 Episodes 325–327 of its anime adaptation also featured the incident.
 The 1998 anime film Case Closed: The Fourteenth Target is a combination of this story, with a murderer killing based on numbers in names as a ruse to confuse detectives, while also incorporating Christie's And Then There Were None.

-A Bengali detective novel of Narayan Sanyal 'O Aa Ka Khuner Kanta' was based on The A.B.C.
+A Bengali detective novel of Narayan Sanyal 'O Aa Ka Khuner Kanta was based on The A.B.C.
 Murders.
 Sanyal admitted the inspiration from Christie's novel in the introduction to the book.
 Here the character P. K. Basu, Bar-at-law, has the role of main protagonist, similar to Poirot.

 Film, TV and other adaptations

 Film

 The first adaptation of the novel was the 1965 film The Alphabet Murders with Tony Randall as Hercule Poirot, a version far more comic than mysterious.

 The story of the 2012 Malayalam film Grandmaster written by director B. Unnikrishnan draws inspirations from The A.B.C.
 Murders.
 The characterisation of Chandrasekhar in the movie as played by the Indian movie veteran Mohanlal, while inspired by that of the legendary Hercule Poirot, has more to do with the popular established screen persona of Mohanlal in Malayalam.

-In fact, B. Unnikrishnan himself had penned a more fleshed out script themed on the ABC Murders for an investigative television series named "Black and White (Season 2)" aired around 2004 in Asianet, starring actor Siddique in the role of the investigator.

 Radio

-The BBC Radio adaptation Poirot – The ABC Murders starring John Moffatt and Simon Williams.
-This was first broadcast in 2000.
+The BBC Radio adaptation Poirot – The ABC Murders starring John Moffatt and Simon Williams was first broadcast in 2000.
 The show is periodically rebroadcast on BBC Radio 4 Extra.

-The May 18, 1943 episode of Suspense was an adaptation of The ABC Murders, starring Charles Laughton.
+The 18 May 1943 episode of Suspense was an adaptation of The ABC Murders, starring Charles Laughton.

+An audio adaptation was released by Audible in 2025, with Peter Dinklage as Poirot.